Rat-Rig/V-core-3/docs/src/firmware.md

 ### Preparing the SKR Pro

-Move the firmware.bin file that you downloaded in the previous step to the SD card that goes into your SKR Pro, and reinsert the SD card in to the SKR Pro.
+Move the `firmware-skr-pro-12.bin` file that you downloaded in the previous step to the SD card that goes into your SKR Pro and rename it to `firmware.bin`, then reinsert the SD card in to the SKR Pro.

 ### Setup

 With SKR Pro 1.2 connected via USB to your Raspberry Pi, turn on your printer.
-After a minute or two, open your browser and navigate to [http://vcoreos.local/](http://vcoreos.local)
+After a minute or two, open your browser and navigate to [http://v-coreos.local/](http://v-coreos.local)

 **Configuration**